-3.1 Outline broadly the legal/statutory and organisational framework for the exploration and production ("development") of oil and natural gas reserves including: principal legislation; in whom the State's mineral rights to oil and natural gas are vested; Government authority or authorities responsible for the regulation of oil and natural gas development; and current major initiatives or policies of the Government. (if any) in relation to oil and natural gas development.
+3.1 Outline broadly the legal/statutory and organisational framework for the exploration and production ("development") of oil and natural gas reserves including: principal legislation; in whom the State's mineral rights to oil and natural gas are vested; Government authority or authorities responsible for the regulation of oil and natural gas development; and current major initiatives or policies of the Government (if any) in relation to oil and natural gas development.

-The statutory framework for the exploration and production of oil and natural gas reserves is mainly encompassed in the Petroleum Law.
-In addition, the other relevant statutes are:
+The statutory framework for the exploration and production of oil and natural gas reserves is fundamentally provided in the Petroleum Law.
+Other relevant statutes are:

-- 1. Law 13/04 of 24 December ("Taxation of Petroleum Activities" or "Law 13/04"). - 2.
-Law 2/2012 of 13 January ("Angolan Oil and Gas Foreign Exchange Law for the Oil Industry" or "Law 2/2012"). - Presidential Decree 91/18 of 10 April (establishes the framework for abandonment and decommissioning of wells - "PD 91/18"). - 4.
-Law 11/04 of 12 November ("Petroleum Customs Law" or "Law 11/04"). - 5.
-Presidential Decree 5/2018 of 18 May (establishes the framework for the activities involved in the exploration of Development Areas in Portuguese, "Areas de Desenvolvimento"). - 6.
-Presidential Legislative Decree 6/18 of 18 May (establishes the framework for framework applicable to the development of marginal fields). - Presidential Legislative Decree 7/18 of 18 May (Legal and Tax Framework Applicable to the Surveying, Exploration, Assessment, Development, Production and Sale of Natural Gas in Angola - "PLD 7/18").
+- 1. Law 13/04 of 24 December, as amended by Law 6/19 ("Taxation of Petroleum Activities" or "Law 13/04"). - Law 2/2012 of 13 January ("Angolan Oil and Gas Foreign Exchange Law for the Oil Industry" or "Law 2/2012"). - Presidential Decree 91/18 of 10 April (establishes the framework for the abandonment and decommissioning of wells - "PD 91/18"). - 4.
+Law 11/04 of 12 November ("Petroleum Customs Law" or "Law 11/04"). - Presidential Decree 5/2018 of 18 May (establishes the framework for the activities involved in the exploration of Development Areas - in Portuguese, "Áreas de Desenvolvimento"). - Presidential Legislative Decree 6/18 of 18 May (establishes the framework for framework applicable to the development of marginal fields). - Presidential Legislative Decree 7/18 of 18 May (Legal and Tax Framework Applicable to the Surveying, Exploration, Assessment, Development, Production and Sale of Natural Gas in Angola - "PLD 7/18").

-Under the 2010 Constitution of Angola, the State is the owner of all national resources within the Angolan jurisdiction.
-Consequently, all oil fields and gas in: the onshore and offshore areas of Angolan territory; internal waters; territorial sea; exclusive economic zone; and on the continental shelf, belong to the public domain of the Angolan State.
-Consequently, all mining rights are exclusively assigned to the National Concessionaire.
-All petroleum deposits in Angola are an integral part of the public domain, Sonangol being the exclusive holder of all mineral rights related to such deposits.
+Under the Constitution of Angola, the State is the owner of all national resources within the Angolan jurisdiction.
+Consequently, all oil fields and gas onshore and offshore areas of Angolan territory, internal waters, territorial sea, exclusive economic zone and on the continental shelf belong to the Angolan State.
+Consequently, all mining rights are exclusively assigned to the National Concessionaire, ANPG.
+All petroleum deposits in Angola are an integral part of the public domain, ANPG being the exclusive holder of all mineral rights related to such deposits.
 The Petroleum Act is also applicable to the development and exploration of natural gas.
-Thus, the provisions provided by the Petroleum Act are equally enforceable for oil and gas exploration - if the gas exploration is made under the oil field licences.
-However, the PLD 7/18 sets out the Legal and Tax Framework Applicable to the Surveying, Exploration, Assessment, Development, Production and Sale of Natural Gas in Angola.
+Thus, the provisions established by the Petroleum Act are equally enforceable for oil and gas exploration - if the gas exploration is made under the oil field licences.
+Presidential Legislative Decree 7/18 sets out the Legal and Tax Framework Applicable to the Surveying, Exploration, Assessment, Development, Production and Sale of Natural Gas in Angola.
 The statute aims to promote the exploration of natural gas in the country as well as the development of related industries.